userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_VR_Teleop_Usage_Tutorial.md

 ### 3.2 VR Device SDK Installation

 1. Extract the ADB files：Download and extract the`platform-tools-latest-windows.zip`file.
 2. Connect the VR device: Use a Type-C USB cable to connect the VR device to the computer.
 3. Authorize USB connection: On the VR device, confirm and allow the USB device connection (as shown in the image).
    ![VR_3.2_USB_connection](assets/VR_3.2_USB_connection.png)
 4. Enter the ADB extraction path: Open the file explorer and navigate to the folder where the ADB tool has been extracted.
 5. Copy the APK file: Copy the  `GalaxeaVR-V1-0-1.apk` file to this path.
 6. Install the APK: Open the Command Prompt (CMD) in this path and run the following command to install the application:
    ```Bash
    .\adb.exe install GalaxeaVR-V1-0-1.apk
    ```
    If the command shows **"Success"** after execution, it means the installation was successful.
    ![VR_3.2_install_apk](assets/VR_3.2_install_apk.png)

 ### 3.3 VR Device Configuration
 On the initial screen of Meta Quest 3,connect to the same WiFi network as R1.

-</br>**Note**：It is normal for the network to be restricted, as this network cannot access the external internet.
+**Note：It is normal for the network to be restricted, as this network cannot access the external internet.**

 ![VR_3.3_wifi](assets/VR_3.3_wifi.png)